 When it comes to trying to fix a spinning reel, you’ll likely realize that there are a few certain parts of the reel itself that seem to break or malfunction more often than any other.
 Here are 5 of the most common issues that anglers often run into when using spinning reels and what you can do to repair them and have them working again in no time.

-Perhaps the most common problems you’ll encounter when fishing with a spinning reel setup is one that won’t reel the line in, or is jammed.
-There are a few different reasons why this might occur which include:
+Perhaps the most common problem you’ll encounter when fishing with a spinning reel setup is one that won’t reel the line in or is jammed.
+There are a few different reasons why this might occur, which include:

 - Line it not properly situated under the bail

 When dealing with an open-faced reel that isn’t working due to the line being over the bail, the obvious solution is to cut your lure off and reorient the line so that it is fed through the eyes and under the spool before tying the lure back on.
 This is an easy mistake to make if you’re not paying attention when spooling on a new line.

 If your reel’s handle is jamming up and won’t turn, or you have lots of difficulties when turning it, there’s a high likelihood that there’s too much debris inside the reel’s interior housing, or it has been seriously damaged from saltwater exposure.

 In this instance, you’ll need to completely take the reel apart and clean it thoroughly before reassembling it once more.
 Be sure to wipe it down with some oil that will help prevent rust on the surface or interior in the future before reassembling the reel’s parts in reverse order.

 Finally, if you find that your reel isn’t working after you’ve put braided line on the spool, you might have failed to properly install backing or might not be using a reel that’s braid-ready.
 In either case, if you notice line slippage, you can solve this problem by wrapping some electrical tape around the spool before you tie your braid on.